 CTO at the Innovation Hub for Daimler Fleetboard.

-My current interest areas are:
+My current interest areas include:

 - Machine Learning and AI applications.